ddl-wasanthag/domino-react-app/README.md

 # An example React app with the Vite framework on Domino

 This repository has the example code and instructions to - Create a new React project with the Vite framework- Write your application using React components in JavaScript- Use Vite to run a development server and see your changes instantly-Use Vite to build your final application for production in Domino.
+The example app has a housing price prediction based on a DOmino Model API endpoint.
+Deploying model API endpoint is not part of this example.

 There is a CICD section with example script to create a Domino project, git credentails and deploy the app in this repository.